Why Do Dogs Eat Dirt?

-For the dog owners, the act of tracking his diet as well as eating behavior is among the top interests.
-And it is often that you might notice your dog eating dirt.
-Knowing some of the following reasons definitely helps you in the process of taking care of your dogs.
+For the dog owners, tracking its diet as well as eating behavior is among the top interests.
+Quite often you might notice your dog is eating dirt.
+Knowing the reasons why your dog behave this way can help you in the process of taking care of your pet.

-The No.1 reason for your dog eating dirt is about his diet.
-Finding dirt to eat can be owing to his search for minerals, vitamins or just good probiotic bacteria that he does not have enough in his diet.
+The No.1 reason for your dog eating dirt is diet.
+Finding dirt to eat can be dog's need for minerals, vitamins or just good probiotic bacteria that a dog does not have enough in a diet.

-More seriously, the act of eating dirt can be a sign for your dog’s bad medical condition, for example inflammatory bowel disease or hypothyroidism.
+The act of eating dirt can be a sign of your dog’s dangerous medical condition, for example, inflammatory bowel disease or hypothyroidism.

-For inflammatory in the bowel, bleeding along the bowl or ulceration can happen, which is likely to cause anemia.
-For the dogs with inflammatory, dirt wanting is popular because they are striving to get more minerals in order to cope with the anemia.
+Regarding inflammation in the bowels, bleeding or ulceration along the bowl can happen, which is likely to cause anemia.
+For the dogs with inflammatory, dirt wanting is popular because they are striving to get more minerals to cope with the anemia.

-“Eating dirt” sounds so strange, but in fact some clay can soothe digestive problems, help with parasites and to detoxify.
+“Eating dirt” sounds so strange, but in fact, some clay can soothe digestive problems, help with parasites and detox.

-Behavior Issues in Dogs Can Cause Dogs to Eat Dirt.
-For Example: chewing furniture, licking paws.
+Behavior Issues Can Cause Dogs to Eat Dirt.
+For Example: chewing furniture, licking paws etc.

-There are several similarities between humans and pets, or dogs particularly.
-One of them is the ‘distorted behavior’ when we all become bored, or stressed.
-Some symptoms in dogs can be sudden activeness, or outdoor preference.
+There are several similarities between humans and pets or dogs particularly.
+One of them is the ‘distorted behavior’ when we all become bored or stressed.
+Some symptoms can be sudden activeness or outdoor preference.

-To be more serious, it can be due to obsessive compulsive disorder, mental problems from painful past experiences, or even a genetically inherited problem.
+Most importantly, it can be due to obsessive-compulsive disorder, mental problems from painful past experiences, or even a genetically inherited problem.

-Other popular reason is that your dog has eaten something upsetting his stomach or his intestinal tract.
-The act of eating dirt can be to dilute or to dispose the offending food item.
+The act of eating dirt can be to dilute or to dispose of the offending food item.
 For example, something as mild as a plant can cause him a little distress.
-You can notice this by watching for his eating dirt one time only but for a sustained period of time.
+You can notice this by observing the dog while it's eating dirt.
 If it is a lot of dirt at once, his bowels or stomach can be the matter.

-There are so many ways to help your dog get out of this mess.
-Following are the steps that you might find easy and useful.
+There are many ways to help your dog get out of this mess.
+Following are the steps that you might find easy and useful:

 To find out what your dog is missing, test your dog's hair with a highly accurate plasma induction method.
-This is because the roots of his hair are bathed in the body’s plasma and contain minerals.
+The roots of his hair are bathed in the body’s plasma and contain minerals.
 Therefore, hair can be a good sign to see the mineral level in your dog’s body.

 You learn more about hair testing for dogs by clicking here.